github/docs/content/copilot/managing-copilot-business/configuring-content-exclusions-for-github-copilot.md

 This means, for example, that if you are an admin of an organization that belongs to Enterprise X, you can set up an exclusion for files in any Git-based repositories, hosted on {% data variables.product.prodname_dotcom %} or elsewhere, and the exclusion will apply to anyone who gets their {% data variables.product.prodname_copilot_business_short %} license from any organization in Enterprise X.

-However, it's recommended that, where an exclusion is being defined for a {% data variables.product.prodname_dotcom %} repository, you should define this either in the settings of that repository, or in the settings for the organization that owns the repository.
+However, it's recommended that, where an exclusion is being defined for a {% data variables.product.prodname_dotcom %} repository, you should define this either in the settings of that repository or in the settings for the organization that owns the repository.
 This makes it easier to identify the exclusions that are in place for a repository than if you define the exclusions in the settings of another organization in the enterprise.
 {% endif %}

 ### Data sent to {% data variables.product.prodname_dotcom %}